-Any student or postgraduate who will have graduated in the past five years with a degree in an aquatic sciences-related field is eligible to apply.
+Any student or postgraduate who will have graduated in the past five years with a degree in an applicable field (see above) is eligible to apply.
 Fellows must have completed all degree requirements before starting the fellowship.

 Stipend and Expenses